Legalization in Mexico: A Full Explainer

 What’s Happing Now?

-Is cannabis now legal in Mexico?
+Is flower now legal in Mexico?
 Not yet.
-While the Supreme Court’s ruling was a landmark event for the country, it didn’t make weed legal overnight.
-The ball has now passed to the Mexican government to make the ending of cannabis prohibition a reality.
+While the Supreme Court’s ruling was a landmark event for the country, it didn’t make it legal overnight.
+The ball has now passed to the Mexican government to make the ending of prohibition a reality.
 In fact, Congress has just 90 days to respond to the Supreme Court’s ruling.

 In the midst of all this, 2018 has also been a presidential election year for Mexico.
 In July, Andres Manuel Lopez Obrador, or AMLO as he is known in Mexico, won the presidency largely on a promise to end the drug war that has ravaged the country for decades.
 His “Morena” party, a left-leaning political party that he started in the 2000s, took control of both the Senate and Congress during Mexico’s recent July 1 election, and promisingly, the party has made it clear that they support the legalization of cannabis.